Apple and Tesla just announced stock splits. Here's what that means for your investments - Local News 8

 That’s still not exactly cheap, but it’s already been a boon to both companies, whose share values have risen even further since they announced their moves.

 Some companies, meanwhile, abstain from splitting their shares entirely, and just watch their stock value rise ever higher.
-One such example is Warren Buffet‘s Berkshire Hathaway.
+One such example is Warren Buffett‘s Berkshire Hathaway.

 Berkshire’s class A shares ended Wednesday at nearly $320,000 a share.
 You can do the math on just how many ways one might want to split that stock.
 The company’s class B shares, which have been split in the past, are a far more affordable $213 a share.